eyeem/overpass/README.md

 }
 ```

 The above example mimics a Cloudformation Create action and deploys a mysql service into the kubernetes cloud into a custom namespace.
+Note: change the ResponseURL to a valid HTTP endpoint which accepts a POST.